SayehOmar/Spatial_Analysis_Class/README.md

 ## Introduction

 Welcome to the SIG Avance TP repository.
 In this repository, you will find project work related to my Master's degree in Geographic Information Systems (GIS) and remote sensing.
-This work was completed during the first semester and includes various projects, datasets, and analysis related to GIS and remote sensing.
+This work was completed during the 2nd semester and includes various projects, datasets, and analysis related to GIS and remote sensing.

 ![GIS Tech Spotlight](/Images/GIS-Tech-Spotlight.jpeg)